torvalds/linux/Documentation/filesystems/directory-locking.rst

-Locking scheme used for directory operations is based on two kinds of locks - per-inode (->i_rwsem) and per-filesystem (->s_vfs_rename_mutex).
+Locking scheme used for directory operations is based on two kinds of locks - per-iyesde (->i_rwsem) and per-filesystem (->s_vfs_rename_mutex).

-When taking the i_rwsem on multiple non-directory objects, we always acquire the locks in order by increasing address.
-We'll call that "inode pointer" order in the following.
+When taking the i_rwsem on multiple yesn-directory objects, we always acquire the locks in order by increasing address.
+We'll call that "iyesde pointer" order in the following.

 For our purposes all operations fall in 5 classes: